fubark/cyber/docs/hugo/content/docs/toc/syntax.md

 ```

 Circular references in initializers are allowed.
-When initialization encounters a reference that creates this circular dependency, that reference evaluates to `none` at that moment.
+When initialization encounters a reference that creates this circular dependency, that reference evaluates to `none`.
 In the following, `a` attempts to initialize first because of its natural ordering.
 Since `b` is a dependency, it supersedes the natural ordering.
 When `b` is found to reference an already visited `a` (causing the circular dependency), it evaluatues to `a`'s current value which is `none`.
 At the end of initialization, both `a` and `b` have the value `none`.
 ```cy